hpe-dev-incubator/hpe-dev-portal/content/blog/why-open-source-is-more-than-software-the-example-of-the-linux-foundations-agstack-project.md

 How successful will it be?
 Sumer had a thought on that as well.
 “If you measure success by adoption and not by money, then you start looking at the world and seeing that it has large gaps in adoption that happen because everyone has a different view on how they want to make money.
 But it turns out, just like Linux demonstrated, that once you get away from money and look more at adoption as the currency, ironically you wind up making more money for stakeholders because more people adopt it.”
 AgStack has a great opportunity here.
 The world needs it to be successful.
 And it needs developers and data scientists to help it be successful by contributing to this open source initiative.

-For more information on the AgStack project, check out this HPE Developer May 2022 Munch & Learn [video replay](https://www.youtube.com/watch?v=dnhjRF5dr6M).
+For more information on the AgStack project, refer to the [AgStack project website](https://agstack.org/) or read this [announcement](https://www.linuxfoundation.org/press-release/linux-foundation-launches-open-source-digital-infrastructure-project-for-agriculture-enables-global-collaboration-among-industry-government-and-academia/) from the Linux Foundation.
+You can also check out this HPE Developer May 2022 Munch & Learn [video replay](https://www.youtube.com/watch?v=dnhjRF5dr6M).